Automatic Search Intervals for the Smoothing Parameter in Penalized Splines: Automatic Search Intervals

 where $\gamma \in [0, 1]$ is a shape parameter.
 For example, Figure \ref{fig4} illustrates the decay of $\log(\lambda_j)$ against $t_j$ for the examples in the previous section.
 The fast decay of the first few eigenvalues and the resulting ``S''-shaped curve are most noticeable for $p = 500$.
-The Figure also plots $z(t_j, \gamma)$ for various $\gamma$ values and it appears that we can tweak $\gamma$ value to make $z_j$ similar to $\log(\lambda_j)$.
-Note that both $\log(\lambda_j)$ and $z_j$ are transformed to [0, 1] to ease shape comparison.
-Besides, $z(t_j, 0)$ is the asymptotic decay pattern and $z(t_j, 1)$ is the quantile of logistic distribution.
+The Figure also plots $z(t_j, \gamma)$ for various $\gamma$ values.
+When $\gamma = 0$, it is the asymptotic decay; when $\gamma = 1$, it is a symmetric ``S''-shaped curve similar to the quantile function of the logistic distribution.
+Moreover, it appears that we can tweak $\gamma$ value to make $z_j$ similar to $\log(\lambda_j)$.